 You are unlikely to do harm if you give an extra dose of metformin by mistake.
 It is possible that your child's sugar levels may be lowered.
 If they are dizzy, jittery or drowsy (sleepy), check their blood sugar level straight away.
-If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+If you are concerned that you may have given too much, contact your doctor or or local NHS services (111 in parts of England; 0845 4647 in parts of England and Wales; 0845 24 24 24 in Scotland).
 Have the medicine or packaging with you if you telephone for advice.